sriramss/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 1. Update the default credentials specified in the customizations.yaml file.

    This is needed if a new leaf switch is added to the system post-install.
-   Refer to **CASMHMS-4817/5164/5163 PROCEDURE** for more information.

-1. Update the credentials actively being used for existing leaf switches.
+2. Update the credentials actively being used for existing leaf switches.

-   Refer to **CASMHMS-4817/5164/5163 PROCEDURE** for more information.